Competence by Design: Emergency Medicine

 - TTP Primers – Coming in Spring 2022

 The Competence Committee (CC) is responsible for making overall assessments for each resident, and recommendations regarding promotion, coaching and remediation, at multiple time points throughout residency (CC Terms of Reference).
 The committee is made up of faculty members from each of the core sites (link to CC members).
 The PD also sits on this committee.
 They use all the assessments described above (e.g. EPAs, ITARs, exams, notes to file etc.), as well as other relevant criteria (e.g. attendance records, emails to the PD), to make decisions.
 Every resident will be reviewed by the CC at least two times per year.
 The CC provides their overall assessment and recommendations to the EMRTC and PD.
-The PD will meet with the resident (after the CC meeting) to review these recommendations (link to CC and PD Meeting Schedule).
+The PD will meet with the resident (after the CC meeting) to review these recommendations.

 How to Provide Feedback